unlight/asmt-javascript-questions/README.md

 - Explain difference between microtask and macrotask within an event loop context.
 - What is asynchronous programming, and why is it important in JavaScript?
 - What's the difference between an "attribute" and a "property" in DOM?
-- Could you describe pitfalls you may face with in development for mobile devices?
-(What are the difficulties you may face)
+- Could you describe the pitfalls you may face with in development for mobile devices?
+(What are the difficulties you may face?)
+(Is there a special aspects of developing applications in JavaScript for mobile (browser) and for desktop (browser) ?)
 - What is the difference between arrow function and function expression?
 - Can you compare the managing async code by promises and by Observables (pros and cons)?
 - What is strict mode? what are the advantages and disadvantages to using it?